High-resolution Multi-spectral Image Guided DEM Super-resolution using Sinkhorn Regularized Adversarial Network: Appendix: Empirical results related to Theorem 2 and Theorem 3

-Figure \ref{supfig-1}, shows how changing the value of $\varepsilon$ affects the overall iteration complexity.
+Figure \ref{fig55}, shows how changing the value of $\varepsilon$ affects the overall iteration complexity.
 According to this figure, the instances $\varepsilon$ are very small and very large, and the learning behavior of the model becomes close to regular adversarial setup which ultimately results in more time requirement for convergence.
 This is because, as $\varepsilon \to 0$ and $\varepsilon \to \infty$, the smoothness of sinkhorn loss tends to become independent of $\varepsilon$ as depicted in \textbf{Theorem 1}, which makes the overall setup similar to the regular adversarial framework.
-This also affects the capability of mitigating the vanishing gradient problem as shown in Figure 2.
+This also affects the capability of mitigating the vanishing gradient problem as shown in Figure \ref{fig66} and \ref{fig77}.
 The gradients are approximated using spectral norm and they are moving averaged for better visualization.
-From Figure \ref{supfig2}(a), in the case of the first layer, as $\varepsilon$ varies, the estimated gradients are similar near the optimal region.
-However, From Figure \ref{supfig2}(b), we can see for the case of the hidden layer, gradient approximation is definitely affected by the choice of $\varepsilon$, and we can see as $\varepsilon \to 0$ and $\varepsilon \to \infty$, the gradients near-optimal region become smaller.
+From Figure \ref{fig66}, in the case of the first layer, as $\varepsilon$ varies, the estimated gradients are similar near the optimal region.
+However, From Figure \ref{fig77}, we can see for the case of the hidden layer, gradient approximation is definitely affected by the choice of $\varepsilon$, and we can see as $\varepsilon \to 0$ and $\varepsilon \to \infty$, the gradients near-optimal region become smaller.
 However, using $\varepsilon=0.1$ tends to have higher gradients even if near the optimal region.
 Therefore, this model will have more capability of mitigating the vanishing gradient problem.
-Hence, we use this model to compare with other benchmark methods.
+Hence, we use this model to compare with other state-of-the-art learning methods.
+We compare the rate of convergence and capability of handling the vanishing gradient of SIRAN with WGAN~\citep{300}, WGAN+GP~\citep{500}, and DCGAN.
+Figure \ref{fig555} clearly visualizes how our proposed framework has tighter iteration complexity than others, and reaches the convergence faster.
+This is consistent with the theoretical analysis presented in \textbf{Theorem 3}.
+Figure \ref{fig666} and \ref{fig777} also provides empirical evidence of the vanishing gradient issue presented in \textbf{Theorem 2}.
+Both for the first layer and hidden layer, as shown in Figure \ref{fig666} and \ref{fig777}, the approximated gradients are higher comparatively than others near the optimal region.
+This results in increasing the effectiveness of SIRAN in handling the issue of the vanishing gradient problem as discussed in above theorems.